Volkswagen Amarok SUV

 Price, value for money & options

-More expensive than the competition, but used values are good
+More expensive than most of its rivals, but used values are good

 The Volkswagen Amarok is more expensive than both the Mitsubishi L200 and the Toyota Hilux, although it's closely matched by the Ford Ranger, and the VW badge arguably has more kudos than all of them.